 I am a mathematician working at the boundaries of applied mathematics, theoretical computer science, control engineering and systems biology.
-Since January 2011, I have been working as a Universitair Docent (University Lecturer) in the BioMathematics and bioInformatics (BMI) group at the Department of Knowledge Engineering, Maastricht University.
+Since January 2011, I have been working as a Universitair Docent (University Lecturer) in the BioMathematics and bioInformatics (BMI) group at the Department of Data Science and Knowledge Engineering, Maastricht University.

 My active research interests include computable analysis, rigorous numerical methods, nonlinear systems and chaos, cyber-physical (hybrid) systems, and the electrophysiology of cardiac myocytes.
 I am the main developer of Ariadne, an open-source tool of reachability analysis and verification of hybrid systems.